9th (Highland) Infantry Division: Disbandment

 French wrote, before the renaming of the division, that due to it being "stationed over a wide area, [it] did not have the opportunity to coalesce into a cohesive unit with its feelings of wider divisional loyalties."
 The renaming of the division "had a significant effect on its troops", which laid the foundations for its future success with the "building of a divisional esprit de corps", and started the process of moulding the division "into a cohesive formation".
-The new 51st (Highland) Division would go on to fight in the Western Desert Campaign, notably at the Second Battle of El Alamein, fight through the Tunisian Campaign, be involved in the invasion of Sicily and the opening stages of the Italian Campaign, fight in the Battle of Normandy, and the subsequent advance into Germany.
+The new 51st (Highland) Division would go on to fight in the Western Desert campaign, notably at the Second Battle of El Alamein.
+That was followed by involvement in the Tunisian campaign, the invasion of Sicily, and the opening stages of the Italian campaign.
+It was then withdrawn to the UK so that it could take part in the Battle of Normandy and the subsequent advance into Germany.
 The 9th Division was not re-raised during the war, nor when the TA was reformed in 1947.